 Generally, the board will follow board policy and enforce it equitably.
 The board, and only the board, may, in extreme emergencies of a very unique nature, suspend policy.
 It is within the discretion of the board to determine when an extreme emergency of a very unique nature exists.

-Board policy will not be suspended by the administration or employees.
-Board policy may only be suspended by the board.
 Reasons for suspension of board policy will be documented in board minutes.